UFC, boxing back on in Vegas after Nevada approves return

 The commission on Wednesday approved stringent coronavirus safety protocols to accompany the return of combat sports to their hometown.
 The UFC and Top Rank have worked closely with the commission in recent weeks to create the protocols, according to Bob Bennett, the commission’s executive director.

-The UFC staged three shows in Jacksonville, Florida, earlier this month while waiting to get approval from the Nevada commission to return to its hometown.
+The UFC established a partial blueprint for the safety rules when it staged three shows in Jacksonville, Florida, earlier this month while waiting to get approval from the Nevada commission to return to its hometown.

+The Nevada commission’s safety protocols include immediate testing and mandated quarantine at a hotel upon all participants’ arrival in Las Vegas, followed by another test and isolation period before the events.

 The UFC is expected to stage several domestic cards in Las Vegas over the upcoming weeks, and President Dana White still intends to hold other shows on a private island for fighters not based in the U.S.

+White said the events in Jacksonville included more than 1,110 processed tests for COVID-19.
+Veteran fighter Jacare Souza and two of his cornermen tested positive before the first event in Florida, but no other positive tests were reported.

 The UFC show Saturday will be headlined by former welterweight champion Tyron Woodley facing Gilbert Burns.

 The main event of UFC 250 on June 6 features dominant two-division champion Amanda Nunes defending her featherweight belt against Canadian challenger Felicia Spencer.
+UFC 250 initially was scheduled for May 9 in Nunes’ native Brazil, but was postponed and eventually moved.

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports